tangodata/draft.tangoandchaos/source/pages/06/06_11_walking2.md

 Two video captures of Fino dancing in a milonga.
 They come from 15 seconds of film that is only record that exists of his social dancing.

 But of course, there's more to dancing tango than just conserving energy.
 I mean, if energy conservation were our only goal, we could just sit at the table and tap our fingers to the music.
 Efficiency means doing something in the easiest way possible, so if we're going to use it to describe tango, we need to know exactly it is we're trying to do.
 What exactly is the tango problem we're trying to solve?
-We'll, I think the technical problem we all face as tango dancers how to physically express the soul of the music—and the very core of that physical expression comes from the _dos por cuatro_ of the _compás_.
+We'll, I think the technical problem we all face as tango dancers how to physically express the soul of the music -- and the very core of that physical expression comes from the _dos por cuatro_ of the _compás_.
 The 2 x 4 rhythm of tango.
 Before we can express anything else we may feel in tango, we need to be able to express the _dos por cuatro_ of the music.
 Let's see how our walk can help.

 ## Physics and Harmony